auchenberg/kenneth.io/source/_posts/2013-12-09-what-if-you-could-use-chrome-devtools-with-firefox.md

 <!--more-->

 For the demo I didn't invented something completely new.
-Instead I’ve written something I call a “RemoteDebug bridge” and acts as a translator between the different dialects of remote debugging protocols.
+Instead I’ve written something I call a “RemoteDebug bridge”, that acts as a translator between the different dialects of remote debugging protocols.

 My vision is to provide a bridge for each remote debugging protocol, but for my demo I’ve written a bridge called [remotedebug-firefox-bridge](https://github.com/auchenberg/remotedebug-firefox-bridge).
-As the name indicates it acts as a simple translator between [Google Chrome Remote Debugging](https://developers.google.com/chrome-developer-tools/docs/debugger-protocol) and [Mozilla Firefox Remote Debugging](https://wiki.mozilla.org/Remote_Debugging_Protocol).
+As the name indicates, it's a simple translator between [Google Chrome Remote Debugging](https://developers.google.com/chrome-developer-tools/docs/debugger-protocol) and [Mozilla Firefox Remote Debugging](https://wiki.mozilla.org/Remote_Debugging_Protocol).

 The bridge is implemented as a small node app that connects to Firefox by using Firefox's existing remote debugging protocol, translates the commands and provides a Chrome Remote Debugging compliant HTTP and WebSocket endpoints, which Chrome DevTools is then configured to connect to.